 Continue to Mary River National Park where – after checking in to your accommodation – you can spend the afternoon walking various trails.
 A short 20-minute trail takes you over the airstrip, through fields of termite mounds and onto the floodplains, whereas a slightly longer 30-minute trail takes you through seasonally-flooded forests where wallabies roam and birds nest; finally 45-minute trail crosses seasonal floodplains, offering maybe a glimpse of a buffalo or two wallowing in the mud.

 The rest of the day is free so you can arrange your own activities depending on your specific interests – there’s no shortage of ideas to choose from.
 Then join a late afternoon excursion to Leichhardt Point, leaving around an hour before sunset and driving through forest and across savannah to stop for sundowners and watch the sun go down over the wetlands.
 The water level varies with the season, but the wetlands teem with birdlife, and there’s a wide variety of flora and fauna.
+When the water levels are high enough, it may be possible to enjoy an exhilarating 45 minute air-boat taxi.

 Day6: Drive to Jabiru township in Kakadu National Park via Mamaluka Wetlands